spring-attic/spring-security-oauth/docs/oauth2.md

 To use Facebook as an example, there is a Facebook feature in the `tonr2` application (you need to change the configuration to add your own, valid, client id and secret - they are easy to generate on the Facebook website).

-Facebook token responses also contain a non-compliant JSON entry for the expiry time of the token (they use `expires` instead of `expires_in`), so if you want to use the expiry time in your application you will have to decode it manually using a custom `OAuth2SerializationService`.
+Facebook token responses also contain a non-compliant JSON entry for the expiry time of the token (they use `expires` instead of `expires_in`), so if you want to use the expiry time in your application you must decode it manually using a custom `OAuth2SerializationService`.

   [AuthorizationEndpoint]: http://docs.spring.io/spring-security/oauth/apidocs/org/springframework/security/oauth2/provider/endpoint/AuthorizationEndpoint.html "AuthorizationEndpoint"
   [TokenEndpoint]: http://docs.spring.io/spring-security/oauth/apidocs/org/springframework/security/oauth2/provider/endpoint/TokenEndpoint.html "TokenEndpoint"